 The Lutheran Church supports both infant and adult baptism.
-Contact Pastor Amanda to set up a meeting if you are interested in baptism.
+Contact Pastor Curt to set up a meeting if you are interested in baptism.

 The inscription, taken from Ephesians 4:5 reads, "One Lord, One Faith, One Baptism."
 This was suggested by Pastor Paul Daniel, who presided at the baptism of Max Pananen, nephew of the font's carver, on May 19, 1985, the first time the font was used.